Anupavithrapb/LibraryManagement/README.md

 ## Description

 The **Library Management System** is designed to handle book records efficiently.
-It allows users to search, add, update, or delete ,fetch book details, while providing authentication for both regular users and admins.
+It allows users to fetch,search, add, update, or delete book details, while providing authentication for both regular users and admins.
 Admin users have elevated privileges to manage the system.
 The backend is powered by **Node.js** and **Express**, while **MongoDB** serves as the database to store book and user information.

 Testing of the API is performed using **Postman**.